justinhou95/justinhou95.github.io/_posts/2018-10-06-Dynkin's Lemma.md

 Here we define Dynlin's property in a slightly general way $$i.e.$$ $$X$$-property where X can be any system, such as $$\sigma$$-system, Dynkin system or $$\pi$$-system.
 ![My helpful screenshot](/img/Dynkin's Lemma/Dynkin_property.png)

-In fact, Dynkin corollory here is nothing other than a restatement of Dynkin's lemma, in which the Dynkin system is a system of set which satisfis certain property.
+In fact, Dynkin corollary here is nothing other than a restatement of Dynkin's lemma, in which the Dynkin system is a system of set which satisfies certain property.
 However in the next section, we will the convenience and insight of this restatement.

 ## Application to the probability theory